skipydg/Moonfin-DV-AndroidTV-FireTV/README.md

 Moonfin for Android TV builds on the solid foundation of Jellyfin with targeted improvements for TV viewing:

+### Cross-Server Content Playback
+- **Unified Library Support** - Seamless playback from multiple Jellyfin servers
+- Seamless switching between servers for content playback
+- Improved server selection logic

-### 🎬 Jellyseerr Integration (Beta)
+### Jellyseerr Integration (Beta)

-**The first and only native Jellyfin client with Jellyseerr support!**
+Moonfin is the first Android TV client with native Jellyseerr support.

-- Browse trending, popular, and recommended movies/TV shows from TMDB
+- Browse trending, popular, and recommended movies/shows and filter content by Series/Movie Genres, Studio, Network, and keywords
-- Request content in HD or 4K with a single button press
+- Request content in HD or 4K directly from your Roku
-- **NSFW Content Filtering** - Automatically filters adult content using TMDB flags, keyword detection, and server blacklist integration (configurable in settings)
+- **NSFW Content Filtering** (optional) using Jellyseerr/TMDB metadata
-- **Quality Profile Selection** - Choose specific quality profiles (4K, 1080p, etc.) when making requests
-- Smart season selection for TV shows where you pick exactly which seasons you want
+- Smart season selection when requesting TV shows
-- Track all your requests (pending, approved, available) in one place
+- View all your pending, approved, and available requests
-- Seamless authentication using your Jellyfin credentials with permanent local API keys
+- Authenticate using your Jellyfin login (permanent local API key saved)
-- Global search integration with Jellyseerr results appearing automatically alongside your Jellyfin media
+- Global search includes Jellyseerr results
-- **Play in Moonfin Button** - Direct navigation from Jellyseerr to play available content in your library
-- Beautiful backdrop images for the Jellyseer discovery experience
+- Rich backdrop images for a more cinematic discovery experience

 ### 🛠️ Customizable Toolbar
 - **Toggle buttons** - Show/hide Shuffle, Genres, and Favorites buttons